 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a case file that contains a docket and all of the filings and documents filed in your case.
 You are able to access the court records on their website, or at the clerk’s office of the court in the jurisdiction where the case was filed.

 Each state maintains records of people’s criminal history.
 These state databases are connected so you are able to track criminal histories from another state.
-You are able to go to the Oneida County Courthouse and inquire, or check the website.
+You are able to go to the Oneida County Courthouse and inquire in person, or you can check the website.
 It helps to know the county, and in the event that the crime was in a different state, you may have to pay for a more complete search.

 - DWI or DUI.